 As you know that if a person owns a house it is considered as his own property.
-Similarly, if a person is posting something with his unique ideas and concepts is called person’s intellectual property.
-Intellectual Property refers to the inventions, literary and artistic expressions, designs and symbols, names and logos.
+Similarly, if a person is posting something with his unique ideas and concepts is called a person’s intellectual property.
+Intellectual Property refers to inventions, literary and artistic expressions, designs and symbols, names and logos.

 The Intellectual Property Right gives ownership to the creator of the Intellectual Property holder.
 By this, they can get recognition and financial benefits from their property.
 These intellectual properties are legally protected by copyrights, patents, trademarks, etc.